 This page holds photos that do not belong in any of the other categories.
 At least, none that I could think of at the time.

+I did more parachuting at Thruxton in Hampshire in 1982.
 I took this photo from beside the landing target at Thruxton airfield; a small sand pit.
 I do not know the parachutist’s identity.
 I recommend parachuting as a simple aviation activity.

 Note the un-aerodynamic simple geometry of the ’round’ parachute canopy.
 Modern parachutes are rectangular and they resemble paragliders.
 (Paragliders were developed from ‘square’ gliding parachutes.)
 These round parachutes were, according to my instructors, originally emergency aircrew parachutes left over from the Korean War.
 You steered them by pulling on ‘toggles’ that distorted the two L-shaped slots in the canopy.